 Insurance carriers and employers seek any and every way to limit, modify, suspend, or terminate benefits payable to injured workers under Pennsylvania law.
-This is occurs in many forms:
+The limitation or terminate of workers compensation benefits can surface in many forms.

 - CALCULATION OF AVERAGE WEEKLY WAGE (AWW): In order to determine how much it will need to pay out on any given claim, the first step for the insurance carrier or employer is the calculation of an AWW.
 An injured worker’s AWW is the average of his or her earnings of the 52 weeks prior to the date of injury.
 While the insurance company does not pay the injured workers’ AWW, the AWW determines how much they will have to pay in weekly compensation.
 The AWW is also used to determine whether an insurance carrier or employer can stop paying benefits when an injured worker returns to work.
 As a result, there is a great incentive for the insurance company to limit the calculation of your AWW.
 The correct calculation of your AWW could literally mean more money in your pocket.